Up to 50% off sofas & mattresses — limited‑time deals.

 Rooms To Go Sofa Reviews (2026)

-Rooms To Go leans into roomy sofas at prices that feel attainable—everything from budget-friendly chenille to power recliners packed with tech.
-In day-to-day use, the best picks were the ones that stayed comfortable without sacrificing back support and didn’t make cleaning a chore.
-The trade-offs were consistent: very deep seats can nudge you into a slouch, and feature-heavy recliners take more planning for outlets, clearance, and layout.
+Rooms To Go does big, easygoing sofas well, from budget-friendly chenille to power recliners with built-in tech.
+In our hands-on testing, the strongest picks stayed comfortable without giving up too much support and didn’t make cleanup annoying.
+The trade-offs were consistent: very deep seats can pull you into a slouch, and feature-heavy recliners need more planning for outlets, clearance, and room layout.

 Which Rooms To Go sofas did we test?